Application icon

 This action sets up configuration information to optionally perform the following via the Batch Processor:

 Track and Album databases have their column information defined in Export Sets.
-Two sample export sets are provided to help you get started: Create Database Utility - Track and Create Database Utility - Album.
-Before you run this action it is strongly advised that you look at these export sets in Preference - Export Sets.
+Sample export sets are provided to help you get started: Create Database Utility - Track and Create Database Utility - Album.
+Before you use these sets it is strongly advised that you look at these export sets in Preference - Export Sets.
 You can add and remove columns to meet your requirements.
 It is recommended that you do not modify the sample sets but rather duplicate them prior to making changes.
 This is so that you do not lose your modifications on subsequent action updates.
+A sample export set which has sufficient information to perform a look for duplicates function on a track database is also provided.

 The action displays the following panel:

-The help button displays a short version of this document.
-To display this document, hold down the Option key while clicking on the help button.
-Ro display row specific help, select a row and press the spacebar.
+The help button displays a usage summary.
+It also displays a link to display this document.
+To display row specific help, select a row and press the spacebar.

 If you close the settings panel via the Save & Exit button, the settings will be saved and the action will terminate.